-- Try eggs as they are a good source of protein and can be used in many ways, such as omelets, scrambled eggs with onions and tomatoes or egg curry. - Choose peanut butter, hummus or dhal chutney instead of meat in sandwiches or with whole grain crackers. - Use legumes (beans, peas, and lentils) more often by adding them in pasta or rice, salads, soups, or stews. - Choose cheaper cuts of meat for stews and cut it up yourself. - Try beef chuck, bottom roasts, round steaks, pork loin, or rib chops. - Use canned tuna or salmon in sandwiches, casseroles, roti rolls or salads. - Buy plain frozen fish.
+- Try eggs as they are a good source of protein and can be used in many ways, such as omelets, steamed eggs, boiled egg, Chinese crepes or Chinese frittata. - Choose peanut butter as it can be used instead of meat in sandwiches or with whole grain crackers. - Use Legumes (beans, peas, and lentils) more often by adding them to noodles or rice, salads, soups, or stews - Choose cheaper cuts of meat for stews and cut it up yourself. - Try beef chuck, bottom roasts, round steaks, pork loin, or rib chops. - Use canned tuna or salmon in sandwiches, casseroles, or salads. - Buy plain frozen fish.
 Add a teriyaki or lemon sauce you make yourself to give it flavor. - Buy chicken backs and thighs rather than breasts, which are cheaper.
-Or, roast a whole chicken and use the leftovers for sandwiches, stirfries and then make soup or stock with the bones. - Use firm tofu in stir-fries or casseroles, or add cubed tofu to salad instead of more costly meats or fish. - Add chopped peanuts, sunflower seeds, or sesame seeds to cookies or salads.
-They are cheaper than many other nuts and seeds and are a good source of protein and healthy fats.
+Or, roast a whole chicken and use the leftovers for sandwiches, stir-fries and then make soup or stock with the bones. - Use firm tofu in stir-fries or casseroles, or add cubed tofu to salad instead of more costly meats or fish. - Add chopped unsalted peanuts, sunflower seeds, or sesame seeds to cookies or salads.
+They are cheaper than many other nuts and seeds and are a good source of protein and healthy fats. - Buy the largest size you can store of milk, yogurt and soy beverage.
+Milk bags and tofu can be frozen for later use.
+Avoid single portions yogurt as they usually cost more. - Use skim milk powder instead of fresh milk.
+Drink it, or add it to pudding or baked goods.